 family.
 When he was two, his family moved to

 Pauls Valley, Oklahoma, and he lived there for the

 next 27 years until he was drafted into the U.S. Army

 in March 1941.

-After the maneuvers, the 192nd Tank Battalion was ordered to Camp Polk, Louisiana, and informed the battalion was being sent overseas.
-Being the the battalion was made up mainly of National Guardsmen, the army allowed men 29 years or older, or married, to resign from federal service.
-It was at that time that John joined the battalion when his name was selected in a drawing.
+After the maneuvers, the 192nd Tank Battalion was ordered to Camp Polk and informed the battalion was being sent overseas.
+Being the the battalion was made up mainly of National Guardsmen, the army allowed men 29 years or older to resign from federal service.
+It was at that time that John joined the battalion when he volunteered or had his name selected in a drawing.
 According to Andy Aquila, John's name was one of the last names drawn, from a hat, to be transferred to the 192nd.
 Peter Pirnat stated, in a letter, that Stanton did not want to go overseas because his mother was ill.
 The sergeant who could have prevented his transfer did nothing to prevent John's transfer.
 Upon joining the battalion, John was assigned to Headquarters Company.

-John traveled west by train to San Francisco, California, and were ferried to Ft.
+John traveled west by train to Ft.
+Mason in San Francisco, California, and were ferried, on the U.S.A.T.
+General Frank M Coxe, to Ft.
 McDowell on Angel Island.
-He and the other men received physicals and inoculations for duty in the Philippine Islands.
+He and the other men received physicals and inoculations for duty in the Philippine Islands from the battalion's medical detachment.
 Those men with minor medical conditions were held back and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.